Ricardo Khan: Early life and education

-Ricardo Khan was born in Washington, DC, on November 4, 1951, the first of five children of Mustapha Khan, an Indo-Trinidadian US immigrant from Trinidad and Tobago, and his wife Jacqueline (née Driver), from a middle class African American family in Philadelphia.
+Ricardo Khan was born in Washington, D.C., on November 4, 1951, the first of five children of Mustapha Khan, an Indo-Trinidadian US immigrant from Trinidad and Tobago, and his wife Jacqueline (née Driver), from a middle class African American family in Philadelphia.
 They met as students at Howard University, Mustapha for medicine and Jacqueline for nursing.
 The family eventually settled in Camden, New Jersey, where Mustapha had a well-regarded medical practice as a family doctor for over 50 years, and Jacqueline, while raising the children and taking take of family, also continued to practice professionally as an educator and volunteer nurse in the community.
 Following Dr. Khan's death in 2009, an outpouring of love and respect resulted in a street being named after him, Dr. Mustapha M. Khan Way.

-Ricardo’s schooling was almost entirely in Quaker schools, while his growing up was primarily in city neighborhoods of Philadelphia and Camden, NJ.
+Ricardo's schooling was almost entirely in Quaker schools, while his growing up was primarily in city neighborhoods of Philadelphia and Camden, NJ.
 His parents were active in the American civil rights movement and social advocates for change and self improvement in their communities.
 Khan and his siblings were also involved in a number of youth groups growing up, including the Cub Scouts, Boy Scouts, Little League Baseball, the black church and the YMCA, and the South Jersey chapter of Jack & Jill, a mothers-led black organization dedicated to exposing their children to education, advocacy, arts and culture, the importance of self-awareness and a life of giving back.
 On one such monthly outing, a day trip from Camden to New York, Khan saw the 1968 Broadway production of Hello Dolly with an all-black cast. and was mesmerized.
 Shortly after that, he became active in his high school drama department, a decision that would set in motion a life course of using the arts and the power of live performance as his tool for prompting social change and the development of a mutual respect and understanding among peoples of differing backgrounds in this society and the world.

 He studied psychology as a Rutgers College undergrad, graduating in 1973 with honors.
 He went on for graduate theater studies at the Mason Gross School of the Arts at Rutgers University, and earned a double MFA in both acting and directing in 1977.